reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 - **React components dispatch actions to update the store using the `useDispatch` hook**
   - `createSlice` will generate action creator functions for each reducer we add to a slice
   - Call `dispatch(someActionCreator())` in a component to dispatch an action
+  - Reducers will run, check to see if this action is relevant, and return new state if appropriate
   - Temporary data like form input values should be kept as React component state.
 Dispatch a Redux action to update the store when the user is done with the form.

 :::